Junayd (illustrator)

 Junayd Baghdadi (جُنیدِ بَغدادی; circa 1396) was a 14th-century illustrator and a royal painter (naqqash-i sultani) at the time of the Jalayirid Sultanate in Baghdad.
 He was named a student of Shams al-Din by Dust Muhammad.

-He is generally as the illustrator for the Divan of Khvaju Kirmani, published in 1396 in Baghdad.
+He is known as the illustrator for the Divan of Khvaju Kirmani, published in 1396 in Baghdad.
 This manuscript is "the most firmly dated illustrated and high-quality Jalayirid manuscript".
 One of the paintings was signed by Junayd himself.
 He may also have been the illustrator of the paintings in Freer Divan's paintings.